dyushu/udacity-data_scientist-p2-disaster_response/README.md

 # Disaster Response Pipeline
 This repository contains the files for the Udacity data scientist nano-degree project 2: build a disaster response pipeline.
-This pipeline helps organizations classify test messages into 36 categories so that each message can be delt with more properly and efficiently.
+This pipeline helps organizations to classify received test messages into 36 categories so that each request can be more properly and efficiently responded.

 ## Files in the Repository
 Following is the file structure of the project: